A collection of press releases and articles to keep you up-to-date on the operations here at High Mountain Heli-Skiing.

 The most celebrated powder ski in the world, the 100% redesigned, all-new SUPER 7 HD continues to make powder skiing easier, more natural, and more fun.
 Featuring our all-new Air Tip 2.0 and Carbon Alloy Matrix technologies, at 116mm underfoot, the SUPER 7 HD supplies effortless floatation and instant speed control for unrivaled big-mountain performance in the deepest snow conditions.
 The guides choice and available for rental at our base of operations.

-The second helicopter will be coming on in late January and will be used for private tours and taking up the additional load from downed days due to weather.
+For the first time, HMH will operate a Bell 407 helicopter (5 passenger) alongside the Astar B3e (4 passenger).
+Operations begin December 18th with the 407.
+The Astar will be coming on line in late January and will be used for private tours and taking up the additional load from downed days due to weather.
 This will ensure our customer a better opportunity to get out heli-skiing and also provide backup for other services.

 By Jim Woodmencey, meteorologist and former guide for HMH